 Where are the Northwest Territories on the map?

-The province is bordered by the Yukon Territory to the west, Nunavut to the east and the Arctic Ocean to the north.
-Summers are short and cool, while winters are long and harsh.
+The Northwest Territories are bordered by the Yukon Territory to the west, Nunavut to the east, and the Arctic Ocean to the north.
+The summers in the Northwest Territories are short and cool, while winters are long and harsh.
 Like Nunavut, around 25% of the Northwest Territories are above the Arctic Circle.

 Cost of living in the Northwest Territories

 The reality of living in the Northwest Territories is that the region is rather isolated, and transportation costs affect the price of general purchases.
 Though these prices can be high, the wages and salaries per hour are some of the highest in Canada.
 The Northwest Territories encourage skilled workers to move here by paying a bonus or supplement to applicants.

 According to LivingCost.org, the average cost of living in Yellowknife is significantly more expensive than in one of Canada's largest and most expensive cities, the British Columbian metropolis Vancouver.
 Below, we can see the vast differences of monthly food expenses per household.

 However, while the monthly expenses may be high, housing costs in the Northwest Territories are very low.
 For example, here's a comparison between the monthly rent costs in Yellowknife and Vancouver.

 Learn more about how to budget effectively in Canada.